Mopsgamer/draqun/CONTRIBUTING.md

 - `fix:` which represents bug fixes and generate a patch release.
 - `feat:` which represents a new feature and generate a minor release.
+- `impr:` which represents an improvement and generate a minor release.
 - `chore:` which represents a development environment change and generate a patch release.
 - `docs:` which represents documentation change and generate a patch release.